The most critical asset to bottom line performance has emerged – Emotional Capital.

 Emotions are involved with everything a company does and emotions determine whether or not people will work well with you, buy from you, hire you, or enter into business with you.
 Importantly, emotional capital eventually shows up in financial performance.

-*Members of The Clubhouse have the rare opportunity to join Dr Martyn Newman to hear more about Emotional Capitalists in an intimate Members Breakfast on Wednesday 30 January at The Clubhouse Bank.
-For details about the event and to register click here
+*Members of The Clubhouse had the rare opportunity to join Dr Martyn Newman to hear more about Emotional Capitalists in an intimate Members Breakfast on Wednesday 30 January 2019 at The Clubhouse, Bank.

 This article was originally featured in The Informer – January 2019.
 To read the full magazine please click here